 Around 53% of companies have some form of security awareness training in place.
 Insider attacks are regarded as the most dangerous and they often emanate from a non-malicious, uninformed employee.
-Without security awareness, such these employees can browse websites with malware, open and click on phishing emails, store their login credentials under their desk, give information to malicious third-parties in a social engineering attack and so on.
+Without security awareness, these employees can browse websites with malware, open and click on phishing emails, store their login credentials under their desk, give information to malicious third parties in a social engineering attack and so on.

 Nonetheless, how security training is carried out and the topics covered are important, as sometimes security awareness does not provide fruitful results, from which come the anti-awareness movements.
-For example, 80% of more than 400 West Point cadets still clicked on a phishing link even after having been subjected to a four hour security awareness training.
+For example, 80% of more than 400 West Point cadets still clicked on a phishing link even after having been subjected to a four-hour security awareness training.

-58% of companies worldwide had a security strategy in 2016, 52% had security standards for interaction with third-parties and 49% conducted security threat assessments.
+58% of companies worldwide had a security strategy in 2016, 52% had security standards for interaction with third parties and 49% conducted security threat assessments.

 There are both insider and outsider threats to organizations.
-The SANS 2015 Survey on Insider Threats revealed that 74% of CISOs are concerned about employees stealing information from their organization.
+The SANS 2015 Survey on Insider Threats revealed that 74% of CISOs are concerned about employees stealing information from their organizations.
 A PwC survey in 2015 revealed that 34% of attacks worldwide were conducted by current employees while another 28% were conducted by former ones.
 72% of security incidents at financial services organizations actually involved either a current or former employee.

 More importantly, 50% of CEOs did not feel prepared for a cyber attack in 2015 which further proves the importance of security awareness.